Separation of Variables and Superintegrability on Riemannian Coverings: The covering map

-where $[k]$ denotes the integer part of $k$, so that the $[k]$ sectors, plus the incomplete sector, make a partition of the domain of $\phi$ where each sector is mapped in the Euclidean plane, and in a portion of it for the incomplete sector.
+\begin{proof} The $[k]$ sectors, plus the incomplete sector, make a partition of the domain of $\phi$ where each sector is mapped in the Euclidean plane, and in a portion of it for the incomplete sector. \end{proof}